replit/kaboom/doc/26-add-level.md

 gravity(2400)
 ```

 ## Adding level layout

-The first part of our code for adding a level layout is designing the level layout using symbols with the following code:
+The first part of our code for adding a level layout is designing the level layout using symbols:

 ```javascript
 const level = addLevel([